shayanushani/Blog/content/blog/Text-&-Emoji-Analytics/index.md

 > New Sentence: “i just bouht the greatest car off of cargurus!”

 2. Spelling Mistakes
 We all make spelling mistakes, and within our text data we see a lot of these.
 Thankfully, these can be fixed and something that should be done earlier in the normalization process.
-There are a variety of tools that can be used but most of the analysis that I do use TextBlob and NLTK.
+There are a variety of tools that can be used, but most of the analysis that I do use TextBlob and NLTK.
 TextBlob's spelling corrector is based on Peter Norvig's Blog Post, ["How to Write a Spelling Corrector."](https://norvig.com/spell-correct.html)

 > New Sentence: “i just bought the greatest car off of cargurus!”